Next.js Data Fetching

 -

-The fetch API in Next.js extends the standard Web API with Next.js-specific caching options
+The fetch API in Next.js extends standard Web fetch with Next.js-specific caching options

 -

-Server Actions require the 'use server' directive and can only be called from Client Components or form actions
+Server Actions require 'use server' and can only be called from Client Components or form actions

 Common Pitfalls